abo-abo/lispy/README.md

 **`lispy-eval`**

-There's a feature similar to `ipython-notebook` available.
-Here's how it works: evaluating an Emacs outline will evaluate all of the outline's code and echo the result of the last expression.
+There's a feature similar to `ipython-notebook`.
+Evaluating an Emacs outline will evaluate all of the outline's code and echo the result of the last expression.
 When an outline ends with a colon (`:`), the result will instead be inserted into the buffer.
 If the evaluation result changes for whatever reason, it will be replaced after each subsequent <kbd>e</kbd>.

 Python and Julia currently have a slightly better notebook support, pressing <kbd>e</kbd> on the parent outline will evaluate all the